farazokc/resume.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Faraz Naeem is a student of software engineering at FAST-NUCES, Karachi campus.
-He currently works on freelance projects on a number of different technologies.
+Hi, I'm Faraz Naeem, a student of software engineering at FAST-NUCES in Karachi.
+Apart from my studies, I also work on freelance projects involving different technologies.
+I'm currently exploring my interest in AI research.
-He is also trying to find his research interest in the field of AI.
 {style="text-align: justify;"}